A PRQ Search Method for Probabilistic Objects

 \subsubsection{B vs. S}

-We can see from Figure \ref{fig:exp:11} that both the query and I/O performance of the S significantly outperform the ones of B. We remark that when we vary other parameters in addition to $\theta$, we also get the similar results, i.e., the S significantly outperforms the B. Clearly, the SO also significantly outperforms the B since it is superior than the S.
+We can see from Figure \ref{fig:exp:11} that both the query and I/O performance of the S significantly outperform the ones of B. Note that when we vary other parameters in addition to $\theta$, we also get similar results, i.e., the S significantly outperforms the B. Clearly, the SO also significantly outperforms the B as it is superior than the S.